-The elements of the designed experiment are the response variable (or dependent variable), which is the spalling rate, and the factors (possible impacting the response variable), which is the type of experiment: ‘drop spalling” or “photo spalling”.
-The levels, for both factors, are the 11 locations.
+The elements of the designed experiment are the response variable (dependent variable) which is the spalling rate, and the factors (independent variable that possibly impacts the response variable) which is the type of experiment: ‘drop spalling” or “photo spalling”.
+The 11 locations are the levels for both factors.
 We could use these two experiments as our treatments (factor-level combinations) and conduct a completely randomized design, however, we must be careful doing so.

-Earlier we noticed an increasing amount of spalling (slope in the least-squares equation) between location 1 and location 11, this is a problem and means independent random samples were not selected for each treatment.
+Earlier, we noticed an increasing amount of spalling (positive slope in the least-squares equation) between locations 1 and 11.
+This is problematic and means independent random samples were not selected for each treatment.